lowcodeunit/public-web-blog/blog/2022-01-20-how-our-microfontends-help-businesses-big-and-small.md

 Micro frontends as a concept are somewhat simple; they break down the monolithic frontend codebases into smaller, more manageable applications which can be created and delivered by individual teams.

 Within LowCodeUnit, they allow a developer to create a main branch, and then many branches off that.
-Think of a tree’s trunk, the main branches growing away from it, and then the smaller twigs on the ends of the branches.
+Think of

 It means simple, straightforward routes to your different pages or kinds of utilities, like e-commerce, blogs or technical documentation software like Docusaurus.